PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 The configuration and hand for which you are selecting the handshape will default to the one that is selected in the 'handshape transcription' window, but it can be changed on the top bar of the predefined handshapes window.
 For example, if you want to select a predefined handshape for
 Configuration 1 of Hand 2, select the option 'Config1 Hand2' and then select the handshape.

 Once you have selected a predefined handshape, the transcription will be filled in to the slots of the appropriate configuration and hand on the 'handshape transcription' window.
-The name of the selected handshape will appear to the right of the slots.
+The name and image of the selected handshape will appear to the right of the slots.
 To clear this selection, click on the 'clear' button to the right of the predefined handshape name.
 To change the selection, you can simply select another predefined handshape to replace it (while the configuration and hand you are trying to change is still selected).

 .. _fill_slot:

 2. Making specific changes
 `````````````````
 Once a predefined handshape has been selected, you can change individual slots of the predefined handshape transcription by clicking on a slot and either selecting an option from the dropdown menu or typing in the appropriate symbol.
-Once changes are made, the name of the predefined handshape will no longer appear to the right of the transcription.
+Once changes are made, the name and image of the predefined handshape will no longer appear to the right of the transcription.
 For more detailed axplanation of the transcription process, see 'transcription_process.rtf'?)

 .. _flag_slot: